 Describing what it means to you to be recognised with this event or award – whether this is a story or a simple statement of gratitude, showing your sincere interest in receiving the award is very important, as the audience will then feel that the event or award is meaningful and worthwhile.

-Thank you messages – absent friends and family, hosts, special guests and others that have contributed seek acknowledgement.
+Thank you messages – absent friends and family, hosts, special guests, and others that have contributed seek acknowledgment.
 This is the focus of this speech, so ensuring you provide the appropriate amount of detail and attention to these messages will leave the relevant individuals feeling happy and appreciated.

 A toast – ending your speech on a highly positive note will ensure that you leave your audience feeling happy.